 0% APR auto loans are what they say they are.
-If approved, you can make payments on your new car over a set term without having to pay any interest.
-However, there IS a catch, and part of it is that you have to get approved.
+If approved, you can make payments on your new car over a set term without paying anything beyond the purchase price.
+One catch, though, is that you have to get approved.

 Who offers 0% APR auto loans?

-It’s generally the car manufacturer’s finance companies that offer this type of loan.
-Even if they’re not making money on financing, the manufacturers are making money on the sale of the car, so they still have a profit margin whether they charge interest or not.
+It’s generally car manufacturers’ finance companies that offer this type of financing deal.
+Toyota Financial Services is an example.
+Even if they don’t make money on financing, manufacturers make money on car sales, so they still earn a profit.

-Why do dealers offer 0% financing?
+Why do dealers offer 0% finance deals?
 What’s the catch?

 For starters, manufacturers aren’t going to offer these promotions on all cars.

 Typically, this is caused by an overstock of cars that aren’t selling or are about to be discontinued.
-For the manufacturer, it’s better to sell cars with 0% financing rather than not selling them at all.
+Were the Land Rover Discovery Sport to lose popularity one year so dealers had to clear it from their inventory to make room for the new must-have vehicle, you’d see a lot of 0% APR deals.
+For the automaker, it’s better to sell cars with 0% financing than to not sell them at all.

-The second catch to look out for is a cost increase somewhere else in the deal, which is used to recover the lack of interest being charged.
+You also need to look out for a cost increase somewhere else in the deal, added as a way to recover the money lost by not charging interest.
 Arman says, “Since carmakers hate to lose money, and dealers hate it worse, the cars offered for zero percent may have the selling price marked up to recover the lost profit from the financing.”